 Judge Mathias was an officer of the Indiana Judges Association from 1993-1999 and its president from 1997-1999.
 He is deeply honored to be one of only 92 Hoosiers to receive the Centennial Service Award from the Indiana State Bar Association, and he was named a Sagamore of the Wabash by two governors.

 Judge Mathias is keenly interested in the intersection of law and technology and often consults and speaks on tech topics to attorneys and judges.
-Throughout the 2000s, he helped select and implement the Odyssey Case Management System that brought the management of Indiana's court records into the 21st Century.
-More recently, Judge Mathias has been appointed by the Indiana Supreme Court to lead a statewide court technology effort, including implementation of e-filing.
+Since 2000, he has helped select and implement the Odyssey Case Management System that brought the management of Indiana's court records into the 21st Century.
+More recently, Judge Mathias has also been appointed to co-lead a statewide court technology effort, including implementation of e-filing.

 Judge Mathias is a longtime supporter of We the People, a national civics education program sponsored in Indiana by the Indiana Bar Foundation.
 He coaches high school We the People teams in Indiana’s 5th Congressional District and helps organize We the People competitions in the 3rd Congressional District.
 In 2010, he received the Indiana Bar Foundation’s William G. Baker Civic Education Award for his contributions to civics education.

-Judge Mathias enjoys Macintosh computers, technology in general and photography.
+Judge Mathias enjoys Apple computers and mobile devices, technology in general and photography.
 He also enjoys spending many Saturdays during the school year helping to build theatrical sets for Hamilton Southeastern High School.